-Property rights provide incentives to create information but they also provide incentives to hoard it prior to the award of protection.
-All-or-nothing rights, in particular, limit prior sharing.
-An unintended consequence is to slow, not hasten, forward progress when innovation hinges on combining disparately owned private ideas.
-In response, we propose a solution, based on a reward defnition of "fairness," that unblocks innovation by increasing willingness to share private knowledge.
+Property rights provide incentives to create information but also incentives to hoard it before award of protection.
+Even after award, others who might supplement that idea lack bargaining power until they too secure property rights.
+An unintended consequence is to slow, not hasten, progress when innovation hinges on combining disparate private ideas.

-We present four arguments.
-First, we show that fairness can increase the rate of innovation.
-Welfare can improve both in the absolute sense of enabling new projects and in the relative sense of reordering the social sort order of which projects individuals prefer to undertake.
-Second, in contrast to models of "other regarding" preferences, we show how self-interest alone is suffcient to justify fairness in a one-time encounter.
-Third, we show how this problem is more acute for information than for tangible goods.
-Fourth, we argue that liability rather than property rules can be more conducive to innovation based on information reuse and recombination.
+We show formally that fairness can increase innovation.
+Welfare improves both in the absolute sense of enabling new projects and in the relative sense of reordering projects that people undertake.
+Second, in contrast to models of "other regarding'' preferences, we show how self-interest alone is sufficient to justify fairness in a one-time encounter.
+Third, we show how the hold-up problem is worse for information than for tangible goods.
+Fourth, we sketch a practical way to promote fairness using liability rules rather than property rights.
+Liability rules give idea-developers greater flexibility and incentives while protecting idea-originators from exploitation.

-Keywords: Intellectual Property, Innovation, Information Asymmetry, Fairness, Shapley Value, Incentives, Contracts, Mechanism Design
+Keywords: Intellectual Property, Governance, Information Asymmetry, Innovation, Fairness, Shapley Value, Incentives, Contracts, Mechanism Design

 JEL Classification: A13, D23, D45, D8, K11, K12, O31, O34, P16